Search results

 Issue 92, Term 1 2015

 The biggest issue with teaching Australian films is the inherent problem that many students (and teachers) approach them as being boring, dull, or bad.
 Rather than engage with the films, most view the experience as a civic duty that one must simply 'endure'.
-While there are no excuses for bad Austra
+While there are no excuses for bad Austr

 An inquiry-based approach to exploring Australian history